mbrochh/django-graphql-apollo-react-demo/README.md

 touch views/LogoutView.js
 ```

-Now fill each view with the following placeholder code:
+Now fill each view with the following placeholder code, just change the class
+name and text in the div to the corresponding file-name.

 ```jsx
 // File: ./frontend/src/views/ListView.js